dybran/Project-25/Project-25.md

 __Deploy Jfrog Artifactory into Kubernetes__

-First, we bring up the Kubernetes cluster.
-See [Project-22](https://github.com/dybran/Project-22/blob/main/Project-22.md) to set up __eksctl__.
+First, we provision the kubernetes cluster using __eksctl__.
+See [Project-22](https://github.com/dybran/Project-22/blob/main/Project-22.md).

 Create kubeconfig file using awscli and connect to the kubectl.